clarindaho/team15_eecs290_finalproject/README.md

 ## Install instructions

+Download can be found on [itch.io](https://cwru-eecs290.itch.io/team-15-project).

 Mac: Unzip the folder and then run the application file.

-Windows: Unzip the folder and then run the executable file.
+<br> Windows: Unzip the folder and then run the executable file.
 Do not delete or move other files in the folder.

 ## Leave a comment